 Part of making you feel at home in London is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-Orientation for the IES Abroad London Summer Internship Program takes upon arrival and consists of:
+Orientation for the IES Abroad London Summer Internship Program takes place upon arrival and consists of:

-IES Abroad London organizes a number of optional field trips as an integral part of its opportunities for cultural immersion in Britain.
-These trips explore areas of significant regional interest, and are led by faculty or experts who contextualize what you are witnessing and experiencing.
+IES Abroad London organizes a number of field trips as an integral part of its opportunities for cultural immersion in Britain.
+These trips explore areas of significant regional interest and are led by faculty or experts who contextualize what you are witnessing and experiencing.
+Additional costs apply.

 Past field trips have included: